nlxai/sdk/packages/website/src/content/02-06-touchpoint-voice-plus.md

 ## Getting Started

-Voice Plus with bidirectional mode enabled requires the `voiceMini` input mode.
+Voice+ with bidirectional mode enabled requires `voiceMini` input mode.
 This mode allows your application to handle voice commands while still maintaining a conversational flow with the user.:

 ```html
 <script type="module">